Study Abroad Peer Advisors

-Our Peer Advisor Coordinators have been selected to coordinate any volunteers and create programming for our Peer Advisors.
+Our Peer Advisor Coordinator has been selected to coordinate any volunteers and create programming for our Peer Advisors.
 If you have any questions, please feel free to contact them.
-Our selected PA Coordinators for 2016-2017 are Alexis Roos and Carinn Burns
+Our selected PA Coordinator for 2017-2018 is Nicole Konikow.

 |China||Alliance in Shanghai|

 |Morocco||Al Akhawayn University|

 Studied at: IES in Buenos Aires, Spring 2016

 Major/Minor: Marketing/Global Management